-At the beginning of October AD 117, the moment came for Hadrian to depart from Antioch for Rome, leaving the command of the province of Syria to Catilius Severus who had just been installed as legate.
+At the beginning of October AD 117, the moment came for Hadrian to depart from Antioch, leaving the command of the province of Syria to Catilius Severus, who had just been installed as legate.
 But the Emperor could not return directly to Rome.
 He had received news of the uprising of the Sarmatian tribes who lived beyond the lower and middle Danube.
 The Iazyges were mounting an offensive against the frontier of Pannonia while the Roxolani, who lived on the Eastern Ukrainian steppe, were attacking the limes of Moesia Inferior.
-Hadrian dispatched the armies from the east ahead of him and departed Syria as soon as he was able.
+Hadrian dispatched the armies from the east ahead of him and departed Syria as soon as possible.

 Then, on hearing of the incursions of the Sarmatians and Roxolani, he sent the troops ahead and set out for Moesia.
 HA Hadr.
 6.6

 What routes did Hadrian take from Antioch to Rome via the Balkans?
-Most of the literary sources from the 2nd century AD have been lost and the Historia Augusta, one among several later sources, summarizes it in just a few words.
+Most of the literary sources from the 2nd century AD have been lost, and the Historia Augusta, one among several later sources, summarises it in just a few words.

 …he [Hadrian] then appointed Catilius Severus governor of Syria, and proceeded to Rome by way of Illyricum.
 HA Hadr.
 5.10

-Fortunately, we can today reconstruct Hadrian’s journey between Antioch and Illyria thanks to a number of epigraphical sources.
-The document that concerns Hadrian’s presence at Mopsucrene is a fragmentary inscription found in Rome that carries the names of the stations along the route from Mopsucrene to Andabalis (CIL VI 5076).
-The inscription is of an unknown date but, as suggested by W. Weber in 1907, seems to refer to Hadrian’s march in AD 117 and indicates that Hadrian had reached the city of Mopsucrene in Cilicia by 13 October (III Id.
+Fortunately, we can today reconstruct Hadrian’s journey between Antioch and Illyria thanks to several epigraphical sources.
+The document that concerns Hadrian’s presence at Mopsucrene is a fragmentary inscription found in Rome that carries the names of the stations along the road from Mopsucrene to Andabalis (CIL VI 5076).
+The inscription is of unknown date but, as suggested by W. Weber in 1907 and acknowledged by A. von Domaszewski, seems to refer to Hadrian’s march in AD 117 and indicates that Hadrian had reached the city of Mopsucrene in Cilicia by 13 October (III Id.
 Oct.).

 Mopsucrene was a road station on the river Cydnus between Tarsus and the Cilician Gates (the Taurus mountain pass).
-Its site was located on the southern slope of Mount Taurus and the ancient itineraries place it XII miles from Tarsus.
-Mopsucrene’s foundations are said to lie in the legend of the soothsayer Mopsus who lived there before the Trojan War (Mopsukrene means “the fountain of Mopsus” in Greek).
-Mopsus appears in ancient sources as the son of Apollo (or according to Paus.
+Its site was located on the southern slope of Mount Taurus, and the ancient itineraries placed it XII miles from Tarsus.
+Mopsucrene’s foundations lie in the legend of the soothsayer Mopsus who lived there before the Trojan War (Mopsukrene means “the fountain of Mopsus” in Greek).
+Mopsus appears in ancient sources as the son of Apollo (or, according to Paus.
 7.3.2, of Rhacius) and Manto, the Theban prophetess and daughter of Teiresias.
-Mopsus was worshipped as a god by the Cilicians and appears to be the incarnation of Apollo of Claros.
-His name also survives in the town of Mopsu(h)estia (Mopsus’ hearth in Greek) which was named Hadriana under Hadrian.
-Mopsuestia was probably on Hadrian’s route, as were Tarsus and Adana, before reaching Mopsucrene on 13th October.
-The ancient city of Mopsucrene seems to have been completely destroyed as no remains have been found.
+Mopsus was worshipped as a god by the Cilicians and appeared to be the incarnation of Apollo of Claros.
+His name also survives in the town of Mopsu(h)estia (Mopsus’ hearth in Greek), which was named Hadriana under Hadrian.
+Mopsuestia was probably on Hadrian’s route, as were Tarsus and Adana, before reaching Mopsucrene on 13 October.
+The ancient city of Mopsucrene seems to have been completely destroyed, as no remains have been found.
 Only some traces of ancient life were observed by the French historian and archaeologist Victor Langlois in 1852.

 The distances between stops are generally counted in Roman miles.
-As recorded on the Itinerarium Burdigalense, Mopsucrene was located 12 miles from Tarsus which was itself located 27 miles from Adana.
-However on the inscription found in Rome, the distances travelled by Hadrian are not counted in miles but in days of journeys; i.e. it took Hadrian one day to travel from Mopsucrene to Panhormos and two days to travel from Aquae Calidae to Tyana.
+As recorded on the Itinerarium Burdigalense, Mopsucrene was located 12 miles from Tarsus and 27 miles from Adana.
+However, on the inscription found in Rome, the distances travelled by Hadrian are not counted in miles but days of journeys; i.e. it took Hadrian one day to travel from Mopsucrene to Panhormos and two days to travel from Aquae Calidae to Tyana.
 Since the Itin.
 Burdig. records that Mopsucrene was located 26 miles from Panhormos and Aquae Calidae 25 miles from Tyana, Hadrian appears to have travelled at an approximate speed of 25 Roman miles a day (37 km).

-The total length of Hadrian’s journey from Antioch in Syria to Mopsucrene in Cilicia appears have been around 154 Roman miles (228 km).
-It would, therefore, be reasonable to say that Hadrian left Antioch around the 6th of October.
+The total length of Hadrian’s journey from Antioch in Syria to Mopsucrene in Cilicia appears to have been around 154 Roman miles (228 km).
+It would, therefore, be reasonable to say that Hadrian left Antioch around 6 October.

-The fragmented inscription is missing Hadrian’s journey from Antioch to Mopsucrene but based on the ancient itineraries and using data from the Digital Atlas of ORBIS and The Stanford Geospatial Network Model of the Roman World, I managed to make a hypothetical itinerary reconstruction on Google Map.
+The fragmented inscription is missing Hadrian’s journey from Antioch to Mopsucrene but based on the ancient itineraries and data from the Digital Atlas of ORBIS and The Stanford Geospatial Network Model of the Roman World, a hypothetical itinerary reconstruction using Google Maps is proposed here.

 On leaving Antioch, Hadrian headed north through the plain of Antioch and towards the Syrian Gates (today’s Belen Pass) near the city of Pagrae.
 The narrow pass through the Amanus Mountains (Nur Mountains), said to be 300 paces across, was the most important route from the coastal region of Cilicia to inland Syria.
 The pass is perhaps best known as the point through which Alexander the Great pursued the forces of Darius III of Persia after the Battle of Issus.